shane-et-al/petfinder-test/README.md

 Test script to play with the Petfinder API.
-Downloads 500 dog pictures once a day.
+Downloads 150 dogs' pictures and information once a day.
+Petfinder's API seems to roughly return results based on distance from location (in this case 22901).

 Pairs well with image-tiling screensavers.